Deulfi/memo-playlist/README.md

 Saves the current playlist, as default if no name is specified.

 `memo-save-as`
-Saves the current playlist with a custom name, opens input method (native or user-input) to enter the name.
+Saves the current playlist with a custom name, opens input method of MPV to enter the name or selecting from previous playlists.

 `memo-load`
 Loads the specified playlist, or default if none is specified.